 If you have any questions or experience difficulties when applying online, you can contact the DIBP Student Processing Centre.

 Wait for your visa

 If you have lodged an application outside Australia, you should wait until your application is decided on before travelling to Australia.
 If you travel to Australia before your visa granted, you may need to lodge a new application (if eligible) in Australia and pay another application fee.

 Students from Assessment Level 1 countries are able to apply for their first student visa from inside Australia.
 Only in exceptional circumstances, DIBP can allow students from other Assessment Levels to apply for their first student visa from inside Australia.

 Students from all Assessment Levels who are holding a valid student visa that is not subject to a No Further Stay condition can renew their student visa in Australia.

 DIBP has made available a documentation checklist to assist you with lodging your application.

 An online application is the quickest and easiest way to apply for student visa.
 The visa application fee can be paid by credit card or using an Australia bank account (via BPAY).

-Download and complete DIAC Form 157A Application for a student visa and send your application together with all required documents to:
+Download and complete DIBP Form 157A Application for a student visa and send your application together with all required documents to: